 Condensed coconut milk only needs 2 ingredients: canned coconut milk and sugar.
 First, add 1 can (13.5 oz) coconut milk to a small, heavy bottomed saucepan over medium high heat.
 Next, add 1/4 cup of sugar and combine well.

 Once it’s boiling rapidly like this, lower heat to medium and leave caramelizing for 45-50 minutes, stirring frequently and making sure the mixture doesn’t burn.

 You’ll know your vegan condensed milk is ready when it takes on that characteristic thick, caramelized consistency, as seen in the video below.
 Easy huh?
 Just make sur to cool it down before blending with the rest of the ingredients.
 If you won’t be using it immediately, store in an airtight container in the refrigerator.

-How to make a vegan coquito
+How to make vegan coquito

 This recipe is as easy as pouring all the ingredients together into a blender, and go!
 Literally ready in 10 minutes or less (unless you’re making your own condensed milk, in which case add an extra hour).

 Once the ingredients are well blended, refrigerate mixture at least 1 hour before serving.
-You can serve it in festive shot glasses, such as these, sprinkled with some ground cinnamon or garnished with cinnamon stick. or pour into decorative coquito bottles and give them out as gifts, like we do here during the holiday season.
+You can serve it in festive shot glasses, such as these, sprinkled with some ground cinnamon or garnished with cinnamon stick.
+Or pour into decorative coquito bottles and give them out as gifts, like we do here during the holiday season.
 Just make sure to keep it refrigerated.

-You can make a lot of different flavors of coquito, adding a few simple ingredients.
+You can make a lot of different types of coquito, adding a few simple ingredients.
 One of my family’s favorite is Nutella coquito, for example.
 Here are some different flavors you can also try.

 Just make the basic vegan coquito recipe below and add to the blender the following: